conjurer-rich/fast-flow-flywheel/pages/engagements/embedded-flywheel-enablement.md

 Coaching to help internal facilitators and leaders take the wheel

-A culture of structural learning—not structural inertia
+A culture of structural learning,not structural inertia

 ## 🔄 What’s Included